ethstorage/ethfs-git/design.md

 Modern open-source collaboration relies heavily on centralized services like GitHub and npm.
 While Git itself is decentralized, **the hosting and distribution layers are not**—a single point of failure or compromise can affect the entire software supply chain.

 Our goal is to build a **fully decentralized GitHub**:
-- **Git branch information** — such as which commit a branch (e.g., main) currently points to — is recorded and updated on-chain to ensure a transparent and tamper-proof history.
+- **Git branch information** — such as which commit a branch (e.g., main) currently points to — is recorded and updated by a on-chain Git contract to ensure a transparent and tamper-proof history.
 - **Git objects** are stored as **packfiles** — compact binary bundles containing all commits, trees, and file contents — on EthStorage, Ethereum’s decentralized storage layer for blobs.
 Users upload data through blob-carrying transactions to the EthStorage L1 contract with a storage fee.
 Then, the EthStorage off-chain storage network (a.k.a., a storage L2) will permanently preserve these blobs and submit storage proofs to the EthStorage L1 contract.
 - **Users can clone and push** using the same Git commands — now backed by Ethereum’s trust guarantees.